Archdiocese of Trivandrum

-The Metropolitan Archdiocese of Trivandrum (Trivandren(sis) Latinorum) is a Latin Church ecclesiastical territory or archdiocese of the Catholic Church.
+The Archdiocese of Trivandrum (Trivandren(sis) Latinorum) is a Latin Church ecclesiastical territory or archdiocese of the Catholic Church.
 Its episcopal see is Thiruvananthapuram in Kerala, India.
 It shares its see with the major archeparchy of the Syro-Malankara Catholic Church, the Major Archeparchy of Trivandrum.
 The archdiocese a metropolitan see of an ecclesiastical province with four suffragan dioceses.

 Population and area

 The Metropolitan Archdiocese of Thiruvananthapuram is one of the biggest episcopal territories in Kerala, with a Catholic population of nearly 280,000 people, even after the bifurcation of the Diocese of Neyyattinkara some years ago.
 The 95 parishes, 31 quasi parishes and 34 mass centers of the Diocese are grouped together into 9 Foranes.
 At present there are 164 incardinated priests in the Archdiocese including those retired, studying and working for other Dioceses, and 161 religious priests.

 Topography

 The archdiocese is headquartered in Kerala's capital city Thiruvananthapuram.
 The archdiocese is bounded by the Arabian Sea on the West and Western Ghat on the East.
 There are wooded highlands on the Western Ghats in the eastern and northeastern borders, and a long shoreline with internationally renowned beaches, historic monuments, backwater stretches and a rich cultural heritage.

 The diocese is bounded on the north by the Diocese of Quilon, on the east by the Ghats, on the west by the Arabian Sea and on the south by the Diocese of Kottar.